Chatham Borough, New Jersey

-Chatham is a borough in Morris County, in the U.S. state of New Jersey.
+Chatham Borough is a suburban borough in Morris County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the borough's population was 9,212, an increase of 250 (+2.8%) from the 2010 census count of 8,962, which in turn reflected an increase of 502 (+5.9%) from the 8,460 counted in the 2000 census.

-The area that is Chatham has been inhabited by humans for thousands of years.
+The area that is now Chatham has been inhabited by humans for thousands of years.
 During historic times, Europeans began trading with the Native Americans who farmed, fished, and hunted in the area when it was claimed as part of New Netherlands.
 The community that now is Chatham was first settled by Europeans in 1710 within Morris Township, in what was then the English Province of New Jersey.
 The community was settled because the site already was on the path of a well-worn Native American trail, the location of an important crossing of the Passaic River, and being close to a gap in the Watchung Mountains.
 The residents of the English community changed its name from John Day's Bridge to Chatham, New Jersey in 1773.

 Chatham's residents were active participants in the American Revolutionary War, which ended in 1783.
 Chatham Township was formed as a local government in the new state of New Jersey on February 12, 1806, taking its name from this pre-revolutionary village.
 Initial local government forms were limited while the new state government evolved.
 The new township governed the village of Chatham that lay within the present-day borough boundaries, along with several other pre-revolutionary, colonial villages and large areas of unsettled lands connecting or adjacent to them.
 On August 19, 1892, Chatham adopted a new village form of government when it became allowed within townships in the state after the revolution.
 Shortly thereafter, once it was allowed, the village of Chatham reincorporated for governance as a borough by an act of the New Jersey Legislature on March 1, 1897, returning to complete independence from the surrounding Chatham Township.